 Carbon Footprint of Industrial batteries (CFB-IND)

-Following its previous work on carbon footprint rules for electric vehicle batteries, JRC is currently working on the definition of Carbon Footprint rules for “rechargeable Industrial Batteries except those with exclusively external storage” (CFB-IND).
-The current work is based on the outcomes of the 1st stakeholder event on the carbon footprint methodology for industrial batteries, as organised in December 2023.
-In addition, the work has been built on the recent draft Annex to the Delegated Act on the carbon footprint methodology for electric vehicle batteries (as published on “Have your Say” on 30 April 2024).
+Following its previous work on carbon footprint rules for electric vehicle batteries, the JRC has released the report titled “Rules for the Calculation of the Carbon Footprint of Industrial Batteries without External Storage (CFB-IND)”.
+The current work is based on the outcomes of stakeholder events on the carbon footprint methodology for industrial batteries, as organised in December 2023 and July 2024.
+In addition, the work has been built on the draft Annex to the Delegated Act on the carbon footprint methodology for electric vehicle batteries (as published on “Have your Say” on 30 April 2024).

-The 2nd version of the JRC technical report CFB-IND can be downloaded via the button below.
+The JRC report on CFB-IND can be downloaded via this link

 Carbon Footprint of Electric Vehicle Batteries (CFB-EV)